Managers need new skills

-The current business environment is very different from the first Ashridge Management Index (1994) and it is hardly surprising that the role of the manager has changed similarly.
+The current business environment has changed significantly in recent decades and it is hardly surprising that the role of the manager has changed similarly.
 In some aspects, a radical change has taken place.
-Business has become more complex, and in many organizations even everyday tasks in an 24 hour world are of global importance.
+The business has become more complex, and in many organizations even everyday tasks in a 24-hour world are of global importance.

 10 characteristics of future-oriented managers

 This means that it is more challenging and challenging than in the past.
 The core features of any good manager are a mixture of skills and experience as well as attitudes, behaviors, and knowledge sets.
 By and large, some of the following skills are required: